himanshisaxena/Pokemon/README.md

 # Get Pokemon

-> A simple website allows the user to get a pokemon by id.
+> A simple website allows the user to get a multiple pokemon by id.

 ## Table of contents